Volcann/Data-tools/README.md

 - **Matplotlib:** Fundamentals of data visualization including plotting charts, graphs, and customizing visual outputs.
 - **Basic EDA:** Examples showcasing initial data investigation, summary statistics, data visualization for insights, and more.

-This repository serves as a learning resource for beginners in data science, providing a structured approach to mastering essential tools and techniques for data analysis and visualization.